mssfoobar/docs/docs/40_modules/80_unh/Developer Guide/4_distribution list.md

 Distribution list is how UNH resolve keycloak users to their contact information such as email & fcm token.

 :::important
 All the `internal` value you set in distribution list must be keycloak resources.
-Otherwise, UNH will not unable to resolve the recipient contact to send notification.
+Otherwise, UNH will not be able to resolve the recipient contact to send notification.

 `internal_user_id` - keycloak user id, `internal_role_id` - keycloak role name, `internal_group_id` - keycloak
 group id.
 Please ignore the `external_email` and `external_phone` fields as they are currently not used by UNH.
 :::